 What is the Salary of a Respiratory Therapist?

-What Will You Study in the Respiratory Therapy Program?
+What Do You Learn in Respiratory Therapy School?

 What Skills Do Respiratory Therapists Need?